hermantai/CodePath-TwitterClient/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!

+  * User can see their liked tweets in Profile

 ## Video Walkthrough